Police arrest man accused of stabbing sergeant inside Southborough police station

 The alleged attacker, whose name has not been released, fled the building but was taken into custody a short time later, the DA’s office said.

-He was transported to Marlborough Hospital and then to Bridgewater State Hospital, where he is being held.
+He was transported to Marlborough Hospital and then to Bridgewater State Hospital, where he is being held on an assault and battery with a deadly weapon charge.

 Deluca was taken to UMass Memorial Hospital in Worcester, where he was treated and released early Tuesday morning.